On steering in the C*-algebraic framework: Inequivalence of steering scenarios in tensor and commuting models

 \begin{proposition} Let $B$ be a unital C*-algebra, then $\mathbf{qA}(2,2,B)=\mathbf{qcA}(2,2,B)$. \end{proposition}

 One could naively assume that quantum commuting and tensor models are equivalent if and only if at least one of algebras $C^*(\ast_{i=1}^m\mathbb{Z}_k)$ and $B$ is nuclear.
 It is, however, not the case.
-Indeed, note that $B(H)\otimes_{max} B(H)\neq B(H)\otimes_{min}B(H)$ \cite{JungeP}, nevertheless based on Kirchberg result \cite{Kirchberg} we show the following proposition.
+Indeed, note that $B(H)\otimes_{max} B(H)\neq B(H)\otimes_{min}B(H)$ with separable Hilbert space $H$ \cite{JungeP}, nevertheless based on Kirchberg result \cite{Kirchberg} we show the following proposition.